best intermediate climbing shoes

 This lace-up climbing shoe from La Sportiva is specially designed for edging control and pocket climbing.
 It is ideal for slabs and vertical or steep rocks.
 It has a suede leather upper with Dentex lining and Vibram sole.

-It is one of the most comfortable downturned shoes in the climbing business.
+It is one of the most comfortable downturned shoes in the intermediate climbing shoe business.
 If you are looking for a climbing shoe that has stood the test of time and is trustworthy, Miura is a good choice.
 It can do well in a variety of terrains without any hiccups.
 It is a do-it-all classic.

 Although Miura is not particularly brilliant in a single terrain, it is an excellent all-around option that doesn’t lag in performance too much while providing comfort.
 If you’re keen, you can choose some exclusively designed high-end options.